mid2SUPAERO/ecoHALE/openaerostruct/doc/tutorials/problem_setup.rst

 We then use this deformed wing mesh within the VLM analysis to obtain the new aerodynamic properties.
 We iterate until the coupling variables do not change.

-You can set the linear and non-linear solvers in the :doc:`../source/run_classes` file to see what works best for specific problems.
+You can set the linear and non-linear solvers to see what works best for specific problems.

 5. Call run() to perform analysis or optimization